 If you recognize it upon arrival, it might be because this important landmark is on T-shirts, postcards, and other souvenir items throughout the city.
 It is also known as the Virgin Mary, as she is the patron saint of Mexico.

-While the church is open daily to the public and bells are rung every half hour, the best time to visit is without a doubt during the Our Lady of Guadalupe Festival, which runs for the first twelve days of December.
+While the church is open daily to the public and bells are rung every half hour, the best time to visit is, without a doubt, during the Our Lady of Guadalupe Festival, which runs for the first twelve days of December.

 The festival honors the 1531 miracle of when the eponymous saint appeared to a peasant and is a colorful mania of music, color, and dance.
-There are street processions, decorated floats, and both Christian and Aztec symbolism are prevalent in every aspect.
+There are street processions, and decorated floats, and both Christian and Aztec symbolism are prevalent in every aspect.

 View this post on Instagram